Midland Estate Planning Attorney

 Preparing You and Your Family for the Future

 Everyone needs a plan for the future.
 Who will get your assets when you pass away?
 Who will be responsible for taking care of your children?
 Who will represent you in probate court?
 If you become unable to communicate, who will make decisions about your healthcare?
 Estate planning gives you the tools to create legally enforceable answers to each of these questions and more.
 A quality estate plan will protect your and your loved ones’ interests both while you are still alive and after you pass away.

-Our Midland estate planning lawyer at The Stuart Firm can help you build a robust estate plan from scratch or update existing documents.
+Our Midland estate planning attorney at The Stuart Firm can help you build a robust estate plan from scratch or update existing documents.
 We have a complete understanding of effective estate planning tools and can advise what documents will help you protect yourself and your intentions.
 Our team can also help to reduce or eliminate the impact of probate, the process by which your assets can become entangled in protracted, ugly disputes.
 Our goal is to give you and your loved ones the peace of mind that you need and deserve.

 Why You Need an Estate Plan in Texas

 You likely have clear ideas about what you want to happen to your home, your car, and your children once you are gone.
 Thinking about these things and going through the process of formally articulating them can be uncomfortable, but it is essential that you have an estate plan in place.

 Passing away without an estate plan means that your wishes will not be honored.
 Your property will become subject to Texas’s intestacy laws, which means that they will be divided based on objective guidelines divorced from any intentions you may have had.
 In most cases, your property will be evenly distributed amongst your surviving children and spouse.
 Should you not have children or a spouse, your assets will likely go to your siblings, parents, or any other surviving relatives.
 Any specific intentions you may have had for your property, even if they were verbally or informally shared, will be ignored.
 Additionally, you will have no say in who will care for your children.